Live Posting Guide

 Conferences are an ideal place to reconnect with your old acquaintances, meet new people and enlarge your (online) network.
-Live-tweeting has become a huge part of conferences, big and small.
-The following short guide will help you use Twitter effectively and professionally during your attendance at conferences:
+Live-posting has become a huge part of conferences, big and small.
+The following short guide will help you use social media effectively and professionally during your attendance at conferences:

 1. Make sure you know the #hashtag of the event